mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 ![Reinforcement Learning Q-learning policies comparison]({{site.baseurl}}/images/reinforcement_learning_model_free_active_td_qlearning_policies_update.png){:class="img-responsive"}

 Which are the advantages of off-policy learning?
 First of all using off-policy it is possible to learn about an **optimal policy** while following an **exploratory policy**.
 Off-policy means **learning by observation**.
-For example our cleaning robot could find a policy looking to another robot.
+For example we can find an optimal policy looking to a robot which is following a sub-optimal policy.
 It is also possible to learn about **multiple policies** while following one policy (e.g. multi-robot scenario).
 Moreover in deep reinforcement learning we will see how off-policy allows **re-using old experiences** generated from old policies to improve the current policy (experience replay).
 The most famous **off-policy TD algorithm for control** is called **Q-Learning**.
 To understand how Q-learning works let's consider its update rule:

 $$ Q(s_{t}, a_{t}) \leftarrow Q(s_{t}, a_{t}) + \alpha \big[ \text{r}_{t+1} + \gamma \underset{a}{\text{ max }} Q(s_{t+1}, a) - Q(s_{t}, a_{t}) \big] $$